davidaq/aq-web-front-node/README.md

         counter++;
     }, 1000);

-Calling `this.follow(emitter, eventName)` in a View will cause rerender when an event is emitted from emitter.
-The event listener will be automatically unregistered when the react component is unmounted, no need to hassle to calling `off` and keeping handler functions.
+Calling `this.follow(emitter, eventName)` in a UIComponent will make the component rerender when a sepcified event is emitted from emitter.
+The event listener will be automatically unregistered when the component is unmounted, no need to hassle calling `off` and keeping handler functions.

 Note `this.follow` may only be called in `componentWillMount`, and that's also where you should set initial component state.